 Formed in the 1987, the Flanders Recorder Quartet won the 1990 Musica Antiqua Bruges in 1990 which started their extensive concert career.

 The Flautadors, B-Five Recorder Consort, the Brisk Recorder Consort, and the Sirena Recorder Quartet are just some of the professional consorts working today.
+Those working in the UK are listed on the Performers page

 Over the last 20 years a substantial body of music has been written or arranged for the recorder orchestra.
-There are more than twenty in the UK but there are recorder orchestras in the USA, Australia, and the Far East
+There are more than twenty in the UK but there are recorder orchestras in Germany, the USA, Australia, and the Far East

 The next generation